DGretta/Music/semi-modular/korg_ms20_guide.md

 - **Patch jacks:** Mini uses 3.5mm jacks instead of original's 1/4" jacks
 - **USB MIDI:** Mini includes USB MIDI (vintage had no MIDI at all)
 - **Circuit:** Mini uses some modern components while maintaining vintage character
-- **Filter:** Mini's filter is slightly different from vintage (some debate about exact character match)

-⚠️ **Technical Specification - Verify:** Filter circuit differences between Mini and vintage require confirmation in Korg documentation.
+- **Filter:** Mini's filter has negligible difference from vintage - slightly smoother and more stable due to modern components.
+Vintage MS-20 filters also varied between units due to component tolerances.

 ---